-This keto turkey soup is creamy, packed with flavour and ready in just 30 minutes!
-A steamy bowl of low carb soup is just the winter comfort food we all need right now.
+This keto turkey soup is creamy, packed with flavor and ready in just 30 minutes.
+A steamy bowl of low carb soup is the winter comfort food we all need right now.
 Perfect for any leftover turkey from Thanksgiving and Christmas.

 Thanksgiving has just passed and I know many of you are in exactly the same situation I will be on Boxing Day in just a few weeks.
 You'll probably have a huge turkey carcass in the fridge, with plenty of meat still on it!

-I actually always look forward to the day after a feast.
-I spend an afternoon in the kitchen (my happy place!), removing all the leftover turkey meat from the bird.
-Then, I cook the bones for a good few hours with some herbs, veggies and spices to make bone broth.
+And after that, I spend an afternoon in the kitchen (my happy place!), removing all the leftover meat from the bird.
+Then, I cook the bones with some herbs, veggies and spices to make bone broth.

 There are many things you can do with leftover turkey meat.
 You can simply re-heat it.
 You can use it in sandwiches (it's very good with some sugar free cranberry sauce on my 90 second keto bread!)
 Or you shred it and use it in stews, stir-fries and low carb soups!

 Below are ideas how you can change up the recipe:

 Add herbs.
 You can use rosemary, sage, oregano, majoram or tarragon.

 Use different vegetables.
 You can use almost any vegetables in keto turkey soup.If you don't have cauliflower or mushrooms, add the following:

 Don't omit the onions, carrots and celery.
 You'll also need garlic, for taste.